Yagasaki7K/ninja-developer/README.md

 - ANBU(暗部) / Senior, SR
 ANBU, short for Ansatsu Senjutsu Tokushu Butai (暗殺戦術特殊部隊, literally meaning: Special Assassination and Tactical Squad), are covert operatives of capable ninja that are dispatched by their village leader.

--Kage(影) / Tech Lead, TL or Chief Technology Officer ,CTO Kage is a title reserved for the leader of one of the Five Great Shinobi Countries' hidden villages.
+- Kage(影) / Tech Lead, TL or Chief Technology Officer, CTO Kage is a title reserved for the leader of one of the Five Great Shinobi Countries' hidden villages.
 A Kage oversees the activities of their village, from sending ninja on missions to making the hard decisions regarding the safety of their people.